viktorsohajek/docker_test/README.md

 ## Comunication with KBC ##

 The extractor is comuticating with KBC through output mapping settings, which configured by standard way (through UI just like it is in any transformation).

+**Note**: The json parameters are set up by the Json Schema.
+See https://developers.keboola.com/extend/registration/configuration-schema/ for more details.